Telenor CEO says no plans to sell units in central, eastern Europe

-OSLO Telenor (TEL.OL) has no plans to sell any of the companies it owns in central and eastern Europe, the company's chief executive told Reuters on Tuesday.
+OSLO (Reuters) - Telenor (TEL.OL) has no plans to sell any of the companies it owns in central and eastern Europe, the company's chief executive told Reuters on Tuesday.

 Media reports had suggested Telenor could sell its Serbian unit to private equity firm KKR (KKR.N).